datawizard-akash/netflix_sql_project/README.md

-# netflix Movies and TV Shows Data using SQL
+# Netflix Movies and TV Shows Data using SQL